rvatsavai/rvatsavai.github.io/_research/8-patch-based-clf.md

     spatial context is exploited via image segmentation and object based neighborhood classification.
 Finally, we developed a novel multiple instance learning algorithm that solves limitations with image segmentation and single instance classification.
 Our algorithm, Gaussian Multiple Instance Learning (GMIL) shown to be not only accurate in complex object classification, but also very efficient as compared to the other state of the art single instance and multiple instance learning algorithms.
-Inaddtion, these algorithms are parallized on heterogenous architectures at Oak Ridge, that allowed utilization of patch based urban neighborhood classification in global settlement mapping and high-resolution population distribution estimates.
+In addition, these algorithms are parallelized on heterogenous architectures at Oak Ridge, that allowed utilization of patch based urban neighborhood classification in global settlement mapping and high-resolution population distribution estimates.
 This work is not only in practical use, but also published in major conferences like ACM SIGKDD and IEEE JSTARS.
 This work is also resulted in a US patent.
     <ul>